amirsanni/Video-Call-App/README.md

 #Note
 To host this online, you'll need to set a few things up:
 - Create Ratchet as a service so it can run persistently on your server
 - If on SSL, Ratchet won't work unless you make some changes on your server.
-This [answer on Stack Overflow](https://stackoverflow.com/questions/16979793/php-ratchet-websocket-ssl-connect) will come handy
+This [answer on Stack Overflow](https://stackoverflow.com/questions/16979793/php-ratchet-websocket-ssl-connect) should be helpful